-A safety vehicle will be accompanying the group all the way, and our qualified Mauritian guide will comment on the history of the different strategic places visited.
-He will give you sufficient time to enable you to admire the beautiful landscapes all along the route.
+A safety vehicle will accompany tours of more than four persons, and our qualified Mauritian guides will comment on the strategic places you will visit and allow you sufficient time to admire the beautiful landscapes along your route.

 Photos of your trip in Mauritius will be available on a CD at Rs 800.

-In order to be able to ride in good condition, children will have to be over 1.47m tall and know perfectly how to ride a classic bike.
+To make the ride in good conditions, children will have to be more than 1.47m high and know how to ride a classic bike.

 THE HISTORY OF THE REGION OF SOUILLAC, MAURITIUS

 Souillac is a small village of about six thousand inhabitants, on the south coast of Mauritius.
-The estuary of the Savanne river, long and deep, without coral reef, allowed the boats to dock very close to the ground.
+The estuary of the Savanne River, long and deep, without the coral reef, allowed the boats to dock very close to the ground.